 When you put your company on the market, any investor, whether financial or industrial, will ask for a realistic and credible but also ambitious business plan on which to base the company’s future.
 You have to give credibility and generate interest in the investor looking for a return on the investment he has to undertake.
 Keep in mind that the buyer will have more resources and will accelerate the growth of your company.

-During the period of preparation of the sale, you must monitor the degree of compliance with the strategic plan starting from the operational management of the defined action plans to see its coherence and deviations.
+When you prepare your business for sale, you must monitor the degree of compliance with the strategic plan starting from the operational management of the defined action plans to see its coherence and deviations.
 In this way, buyers will see that the projections are being fulfilled when you are in the sales process.
 This will give them confidence, lower risk and increase the value of your company.

 Be sure to analyse your competitors during this process.
 Your competitive environment is essential.
 Try to keep track of how your competitors are doing annually and compare yourself with them.
 It is important to make an industry comparison to identify if you are growing at the same level as the industry if you are below or above, if your margins are aligned with those of the industry and try to find the reason behind this situation.
 You have to know what your role in the market is to be able to negotiate the sale of your company.